ruchira30/Multi-Agent-Reinforcement-Learning-in-a-Dynamic-Grid-World/README.md

 # Learning Architecture

-# Decentralized Actors:
+# A.Decentralized Actors:
 - Each agent is controlled by an independent neural network policy.
 - Policies operate only on local observations at execution time.

-# Centralized Critic:
+# B.Centralized Critic:
 - A shared value function receives the concatenated observations of all agents.
 - Provides a global estimate of team value to stabilize learning.